 It’s a sorry fact, but even the best of foundations have a tendency to block pores and cause breakouts.
 For someone like me who wears just a smattering of foundation on a good day, dealing with foundation-induced breakouts isn’t all that common.
 But this got me thinking, how do those people who wear foundation morning, noon and night cope?
 After a bit of digging, I discovered that some of our favourite A-listers have been keeping a major foundation secret.

-It turns out that celebrities such as Margot Robbie, Kourtney Kardashian, Elle Macpherson, and Ellie Goulding all use Oxygenetix Oxygenating Foundation ($76) to achieve a blurred, perfected finish that actually works to treat skin at the same time, minimizing the risk of any breakouts.
-(Plus, the brand even has separate lines dedicated to different skin undertones—yellow or blue!)
+It turns out that celebrities such as Margot Robbie, Kourtney Kardashian, Elle Macpherson, and Ellie Goulding all use Oxygenetix Oxygenating Foundation (£45) to achieve a blurred, perfected finish that actually works to treat skin at the same time, minimising the risk of any breakouts.

 Yes, you read that right.
 A heavy-duty, full-coverage foundation that won’t break you out exists.
 Formulated as a post-procedure, breathable foundation, Oxygenetix uses Ceravitae Complex to increase the skin’s oxygen uptake and heal any damage.

 So what else makes it a celeb favourite besides the fact it won’t break you out?
 Well, frankly, it really lasts.
 Because it’s a totally oil-free formula, your base won’t transfer anywhere near as severely as other foundations might.

 I can really vouch for it.
 Since switching out my everyday foundation for Oxygenetix, I can safely say that my skin is in better shape than ever (excusing the odd Christmas indulgence–induced zit).
 It’s by far one of the most natural-looking, heavy-coverage foundations I’ve ever gotten my mitts on.
 And trust me—I’ve tried a whole bunch.